dantintle/P4ConfCentral/README.md

 - settings.py: has web client to run app
 - utils.py: fetches user ID

-Session object:
+Session object, many properties here set as strings as the data shouldn't be too long.
+Start date and time have properties reflecting their values.
+Duration, while keeping track of time, uses an integer.
+More on that below.
 - session_name: String property to store session name.
-- highlights: String property to store session description.
+- highlights: String property to store brief session description.
 - duration: Integer property to store duration of session.
+Storing as number makes it possible to sort/compare by durations.
 - typeOfSession: String property to store session type.
 - startDate: Date property to store session start date.
 - startTime: Time property to store session start time.

-Speaker object:
+Speaker object, set as its own object to allow information to be stored and queried related to speaker.
+Properties explained below.
 - speakerName: String property for speaker's name.
 - speakerInfo: Text property to give short bio on speaker.
+Chosen because this property stores more data than the string property.
 - speakerContact: String property to store either phone or email (or both) for speaker.

 For Task 1 I created two new objects, for session information and speaker information.
 Using the conference keys, I linked each session to its respective conference.
 Speaker is linked by session.
 This allows for easy querying between conferences, sessions and speakers.